pfalkingham/BlenderROMFinder/README.md

 ## Known Issues / Future Ideas

--   More sophisticated definition or UI for initial prism axes in "M&G Prism" translation mode.
 -   Explore SDF (Signed Distance Fields) for collision detection.

 Contributions and feedback are welcome!